CyCoreSystems/audiosocket/README.md

 AudioSocket is a simple TCP-based protocol for sending and receiving realtime audio streams.

-There exists a protocol definition (below), a Go library, and an Asterisk application.
+There exists a protocol definition (below), a Go library, and Asterisk application and channel interfaces.

 ## Protocol definition